Definition of Income Tax Accounting

 Basis |

-Income Tax Accounting under US GAAP |
+Under US GAAP |

-Deferred Tax Asset recognized or not | It is recognized in full initially and reduced if tax assets are not realizable. | It is recognized only if taxable profits in the future will be sufficient to recover tax assets. |
+Deferred Tax Assets recognized or not | It is recognized in full initially and reduced if tax assets are not realizable. | It is recognized only if taxable profits in the future will be sufficient to recover tax assets. |

-Classification of Deferred Tax Asset | It is classified as Current or Non-current based on the underlying asset or liability classification. | It is always classified as Non Current after netting it. |
+Classification of Deferred Tax Asset | It is classified as Current or Non-current based on the underlying asset or liability classification. | It is always classified as Non-Current after netting it. |

-Revaluation permitted | Doesn’t permit the same. | Allowed and Deferred Tax assets created forms part of Equity. |
+Revaluation permitted | Doesn’t permit the same. | Allowed and Deferred Tax assets created to form part of Equity. |

 Advantages